SMTorg/smt/doc/_src_docs/applications/cckrg.rst

      -  None
      -  None
      -  ['NoneType', 'int', 'RandomState']
-     -  DEPRECATED use seed instead: Numpy RandomState object or seed number which controls random draws                 for internal optim (set by default to get reproductibility)
+     -  DEPRECATED (use seed instead): Numpy RandomState object or seed number which controls random draws                 for internal optim (set by default to get reproductibility)